-- 1. The applicant must meet one of the following minimum academic requirements: - a.
-Attain a composite score of 20 or above on the Enhanced American College Testing Program (ACT); OR - b.
-Attain a GPA of 2.50 or better after completion of at least 8 semester hours of general education courses required in the program. - The applicant must complete an Application for Environmental Health Technology and submit it to the Office of Admissions and Records by May 15 for next fall's enrollment. - 3.
+- The applicant must meet one of the following minimum academic requirements: - a.
+Students 21 years old or younger must attain a composite score of 20 or above on the Enhanced American College Testing Program (ACT); OR - b.
+Attain a GPA of 2.50 or better after completion of at least 8 semester hours of general education courses required in the program. - 2.
+The applicant must complete an Application for Environmental Health Technology and submit it to the Office of Admissions and Records by May 15 for next fall's enrollment.
+THIS IS A COMPETITIVE ADMISSION PROGRAM.
+MEETING MINIMUM REQUIREMENTS DOES NOT GUARANTEE ACCEPT-ANCE. - 3.
 Final selection of students will be made by the Environmental Health Admissions Committee.